omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 ```

-For function calls we have to apply the chain rule.
-For primitive functions we cannot get a list of formal arguments so we cannot handle these by inspecting the functions; we have to use their names to figure out what their arguments and derivaties are.
-I've shown a few cases below, but I will leave handling other functions as an exercises for the reader.
+For function calls, we have to apply the chain rule.
+For primitive functions we cannot get a list of formal arguments so we cannot handle these by inspecting the functions; we have to use their names to figure out what their arguments and derivatives are.
+I've shown a few cases below, but I will leave handling other functions as an exercise for the reader.

 ```r
 diff_built_in_function_call <- function(expr, x, e) {